 What is the Christian Life Program (CLP)?

-The CLP is an integrated course intended to lead the program participants into a renewed understanding of God's call to them as Christian couples.
-It runs for a total of 13 separate sessions, usually held once a week.
+The CLP is an integrated course intended to lead the program participants into a renewed understanding of God’s call to them as Christian couples.
+It runs for several sessions usually held once a week for 5-6 weeks.
 Most sessions consist of three basic ingredients: a teaching, a group discussion, and a time for fellowship.
-Each session would normally last for about 2 1/2 hours.

 What are the goals of the CLP?

 The CLP has two basic purposes: evangelism and spiritual renewal.
 To evangelize is to take the basic message of Christianity and to proclaim it anew so that those who hear it can make a renewed commitment to the Lord in a way which will allow them to receive a fuller experience of the work of the Holy Spirit in their lives.

 There are no fees or any monetary expenses required of the participants.
 The only investment required is their time and their openness.